Title: Finding your Prince Charming.

 After we'd finished dinner I decided to have an early night and excused myself from the table when an angry voice startled me.

-"This isn't right," said James, one of Carlisle's advisers who had also joined us for dinner.
+"This isn't right," said James, one of Carlisle's advisers who'd joined us for dinner.
 "She shouldn't be here.
 How do we know she isn't a spy?
 I bet she knows more than she is letting on.
 I could find out," he sneered as he started coming towards me.

 I backed up against the wall, though I didn't need to.
 Edward was there in an instant.
 He jumped from his seat and lunged across the room and pinned James against the wall.

-"Calm down Edward," Carlisle tried to ease the tension in the room.
-"And James, I will have no more talk this matter.
-Bella is our guest.
-She is welcome here as long as she likes."
+"Cool down Edward," Carlisle tried to calm the situation.
+"And James, I will have no more talk this matter, Bella is welcome here as long as she likes."

 I sighed in relief before excusing myself to go to bed.

 After James' outburst Edward had been acting increasingly protectively toward me.
 He wouldn't leave my side, apart from the odd occasion when he disappeared somewhere unannounced.

 As the weeks passed we shared picnics and took long walks together in the forest.
 He'd even promised to teach me archery after I commented on how good Alice was at the sport.
 Every day I spent with him I learned more and more about the beautiful man I was falling in love with.